Exclusive with Former Steelers Defensive Coordinator Jim Haslett, 1997-1999

 FacebooktwitterreddittumblrmailFacebooktwitterreddittumblrmail

-First, can you let me know what you’ve been up to since football?
+First off, can you let us know what you’ve been doing since your football days?

 FacebooktwitterreddittumblrmailFacebooktwitterreddittumblrmail